-Capturing the female moth is important in trapping clothes moths.
+Capturing the female moth is important when trapping clothes moths.
 For every female trapped, this could remove 50-100 fertile eggs from your home.

 The team of entomologists at Insects Limited has studied clothes moths for many years.
-Their research has shown that the female clothes moth will fill with eggs within the first 24 hours and spend most of her time on the floor.
-The male moth will often be found fluttering around the closet or room in search of a female clothes moth.
+Their research has shown that the female clothes moth will mate and will become heavy with fertilized eggs within the first 24 hours after emerging from her cocoon.
+Because of this, she will spend the majority of her time on a flat surface like the floor or a shelf.
+The male moth on the other hand will often be found fluttering around the closet or room in search of a female clothes moth.

 This is why it is important to place one GreenWay trap on the floor and one on the shelf in the closet or room where wool, fur or other natural fibers are stored.

 Traps should be replaced every 2 months or when the trap is full.
 Each pheromone lure is active for 7-9 weeks after opening.
-Before opening, store in a cool, dry area.
+Before opening the lure package, store in a cool, dry area.

-GreenWay products are non-toxic and traps insects without the use of pesticides.
+GreenWay products are non-toxic and trap insects without the use of pesticides.